Wave Front Sets of Reductive Lie Group Representations III: A Uniformity Condition and the Wavefront Set

 So $L^x$ is well defined in the desired $\xi$ and $\eta$ range.
 Performing $N$-times partial integration via $L^x$ on the integral on the left hand side of (\ref{eq:wf_unif_nonstat}) yields

 Finally using the observation that there is a constant $c>0$ such that

 uniform in $x\in X, \xi\in\mathfrak g_x^*\setminus B_{2\varepsilon}(q_x(\eta_0)),\eta\in V_0$ as well as (\ref{eq:xi_DPsi_estimate}) we obtain (\ref{eq:wf_unif_nonstat}).
 In order to obtain the stronger statement (\ref{eq:ss_unif_nonstat}), we must keep track of the constants in the partial integration more carefully.
-Utilizing statement (3) from the remarks preceding Definition \ref{def:ss_cond_U} and the fact that $L^x$ is a first order differentiable operator, we obtain bounds
+Let us denote by $(L^x)^*$ the adjoint of the differential operator on $L^2(\mathfrak g_x)$.
+Utilizing statement (3) from the remarks preceding Definition \ref{def:ss_cond_U} the fact that $(L^x)^*$ is a first order differentiable operator as well as the fact, that $\psi_\eta^{\mathfrak g_x}$ is analytic, we obtain bounds

 for some constant $C_{\widetilde{U_1},\widetilde{U_2}}$ and all $y\in U_2$.
 Plugging this into (\ref{eq:wf_partint}) after replacing $\tilde\varphi$ with $\varphi_{N,\widetilde{U_1},\widetilde{U_2}}$ yields (\ref{eq:ss_unif_nonstat}). \end{proof}